webplatform/docs-wpd/Community/Meetings/General/index.md

 * ACTION: scottrowe_ and julee to work at creating a new list of unfinished CSS properties

 ===Action Items===
-* Scott_rowe to attend analytics meeting on Monday 4pm pdt
+* Scott_rowe to attend analytics meeting on Monday 4pm pdt [STATUS: Everyone was a no-show.
+Will happen next Monday, instead.]
-* scottrowe to send an e-mail to the list to invite anyone who's interested to get involved with the docsprint in a box I think Jay sent an invite to Patrick, but we should confirm
+* scottrowe to send an e-mail to the list to invite anyone who's interested to get involved with the docsprint in a box I think Jay sent an invite to Patrick, but we should confirm  [DONE]
 * Julee to remind Nic & Doug to update their properties in the tables.
-[DONE]
+[DONE - Julee & scottrowe did them]
 * ??? to contact Chris.
+[Resolved]
-* scottrowe_ and julee to work at creating a new list of unfinished CSS properties
+* scottrowe_ and julee to work at creating a new list of unfinished CSS properties  [DONE]

 ==Agenda 2013-09-20==